 Immediate side effects from radiation therapy depend on the area of the body that is being treated.
 These may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Patients who receive radiation to the neck may have a sore mouth and/or throat.
 Most side effects go away soon after treatment is finished.

-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Stem cell transplantation/bone marrow transplantation

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the results of any previous treatment and the patient’s age and general health.
 It is very important to talk with a doctor at an experienced transplant center about the risks and benefits of stem cell transplantation.

 Getting care for symptoms and side effects

-Lymphoma and its treatment often cause side effects.
+Hodgkin lymphoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 People often receive treatment for the lymphoma and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional support, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.

 Learn more about palliative care.

 A remission is when lymphoma cannot be detected in the body and there are no symptoms.
-This may also be called “no evidence of disease” or NED.
+This may also be called having “no evidence of disease” or NED.

-People with recurrent cancer often experience emotions such as disbelief or fear.
+People with recurrent lymphoma often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.